Summary Table of Kenya Company Registration

 Kenya business setup summary

-The recently launched Huduma Centers, Kenya’s one-Stop shops’ to access government services, enables entrepreneurs to easily reserve a company name and receive stamp duty assessment.
-Other government agencies involved in the completion of a new company incorporation include i) the Registrar of Companies at Attorney General’s office and ii) the Kenya Revenue Authority;
+The recently launched Huduma CentresKenya’s one-stop shops for accessing government services, enable entrepreneurs to easily reserve a company name and receive a stamp duty assessment.
+Other government agencies involved in the completion of a new company incorporation include i) the Registrar of Companies at the Attorney General’s office and ii) the Kenya Revenue Authority;

-The Kenya Companies Act 2015 provides for various corporate structures including;
+The Kenya Companies Act 2015 provides for various corporate structures, including;

-• A limited liability partnership: this type of entity is perfect for individual skilled professionals including lawyers and consultants looking to establish partnerships;
+• A limited liability partnership: This type of entity is perfect for individual skilled professionals, including lawyers and consultants, looking to establish partnerships.

-• A branch office: foreign companies looking to do business in Kenya without setting up subsidiary will find this entity the best establishment for their intended venture in Kenya;
+• A branch office: foreign companies looking to do business in Kenya without setting up a subsidiary will find this entity the best establishment for their intended venture in Kenya;

 Benefits and problems